0x107a/dump/haskell/readme.txt

-within purely functional languages, almost everything is an expression, and all values are immutable by default. this includes things like conditionals, which are not technically statements but ternary expressions (conditional expressions).
+within purely functional languages, almost everything is an expression, and all values are immutable by default. this includes things like conditionals, which are not technically statements but ternary expressions (conditional expressions). the only exception to which procedural statements are allowed within haskell, is via the "do" keyword. this allows us to sequentially define statements until the end of the function definition.

 within simply typed lambda calculus, types are monomorphic, with the term mono meaning singular. each type must represent T -> T. This is not the case with system F, and by product